Arabian Wolf: Profile and Information

 Arabian wolves are small for a wolf.
 Its length is an average of 64 – 66 cm (25 – 26 in) at shoulder height, and the adult weighs an average of 20.41 kg (45 pounds).

-The cranial span of the adult Arabian wolf measure an average of 0.659 ft (200.8 mm), which is smaller than other wolves.
+The cranial span of the adult Arabian wolf measures an average of 0.659 ft (200.8 mm), which is smaller than other wolves.

-Similar to the Indian wolf, it is shorter than other wolves, and this helps it to adapt to life in a dry, hot environment.
-It explains Bergmann’s rule, where the size of the mammal varies by the temperature of their location.
+Similar to the Indian wolf, it is shorter than other wolves, and this helps it adapt to life in a dry, hot environment.
+This explains Bergmann’s rule, which states that the size of the mammal varies by the temperature of its location.

-They have a short, thin coat which is typically a greyish beige colour.
-The greyish beige colour is said to be a mixture of slightly buffy grey and black according to Pocock.
+They have a short, thin coat, which is typically greyish beige.
+According to Pocock, the greyish-beige color is a mixture of slightly buffy grey and black.

-Similar to other canines, the Arabian wolf does not have sweat glands, and so it cools its body temperature by rapid panting, which causes evaporation from the lungs.
+Like other canines, the Arabian wolf does not have sweat glands, so it cools its body temperature by rapid panting, which causes evaporation from the lungs.

 Diet

-Arabian wolves are mostly carnivorous, but also omnivorous and in some areas most dependent on human garbage and excess products.
+Arabian wolves are mostly carnivorous but also omnivorous, and in some areas, they are most dependent on human garbage and excess products.

 They also prey on rodents, cats, sweet fruits, hares, rodents, small ungulates, other carrion, and roadkill.

-Opportunistically almost any small animal like baby baboons, fish, and snails can be part of their diet.
-Arabian wolves can attack and also eat any domestic animals up to the size of a goat.
+Opportunistically, almost any small animal, like baby baboons, fish, and snails, can be part of their diet.
+Arabian wolves can attack and eat any domestic animal up to the size of a goat.

 However, farmers and Bedouins will not hesitate to poison, trap, or shoot them.